craftslab/repofetcher/README.md

 ## Setting

-*Repo Fetcher* parameters can be set in the directory config or as HTTP request.
+*Repo Fetcher* parameters can be set in JSON file or as HTTP request.

-An example of configuration in [repo.json](https://github.com/craftslab/repofetcher/blob/master/config/repo.json):
+An example of configuration in [repo.json](https://github.com/craftslab/repofetcher/blob/master/test/repo.json):

 ```json
 {